What’s new in the world of girls? Our blog features news, discussions, reviews, and more – all focused on and written by girls and their supporters.

 Note that it is extremely rare that we would promote any product on our blog.
 However, get in touch if you think yours is legitimately positive for the health and well being of girls and we will consider it.

-Associate Editor Sage Daugherty continues her Incredible Girls column with a look into the life and career of 19-year-old photographer, Shannon Glasson.read more
+Associate Editor Sage Daugherty continues her Incredible Girls column with a look at the life of Olympic cyclist and grad student, Kelly Catlin.read more